 Arthritis treatment focuses on reducing the symptoms of the disease.
 Some cases respond well to medication, such as painkillers and anti-inflammatory treatments.
 Physical therapy can also help by strengthening the muscles around the joint and helping to improve mobility.
 Surgery is also an option for some patients, with hip replacements being the most common example.

 The first step in every treatment is meeting with doctors.
 They can correctly diagnose the problem and work out a treatment plan to address the symptoms.
 After that, it all comes down to following their instructions to keep your arthritis under control.
-Contact SLMA today to get in touch with qualified physicians who are equipped to help alleviate any medical issue you may have.
+Contact SLMA today to get in touch with qualified physicians who are equipped to help alleviate any medical issues you may have.